-(A) The number of securities to be issued upon exercise of outstanding options does not include 20,394,108 Converted Options (with a weighted average exercise price of \$5.11), of which 17,433,638 are held by an affiliate of our Manager, 2,956,470 were granted to our Manager and assigned to certain Fortress employees, and 4,000 were granted to our directors, other than Mr. Edens.
-The 8,000 shares in the table represent shares granted to our directors, other than Mr. Edens.

-(B) No award shall be granted on or after May 15, 2023 (but awards granted may extend beyond this date).
+- (A) The number of securities to be issued upon exercise of outstanding options does not include 9,130,594 Converted Options (with a weighted average exercise price of \$9.60), of which 7,338,537 are held by an affiliate of our Manager, 1,791,057 were granted to our Manager and assigned to certain Fortress employees, and 1,000 were granted to our directors, other than Mr. Edens. - (B) No award shall be granted on or after May 15, 2023 (but awards granted may extend beyond this date).
+The number of securities remaining available for future issuance is net of an aggregate of 40,663 shares of our common stock and 4,000 options awarded to our directors, other than Mr. Edens, the shares being awarded in lieu of contractual cash compensation.
 The number of securities remaining available for future issuance is adjusted on the first day of each fiscal year beginning during the ten-year term of the plan and in and after calendar year 2014, by a number of shares of our common stock equal to 10% of the number of shares of our common stock newly issued by us during the immediately preceding fiscal year (and, in the case of fiscal year 2013, after the effective date of the Plan).
 No adjustment was made on January 1, 2014.
+On January 1, 2015, 1,437,500 shares were added to the number of securities remaining available for future issuance; this number has been included in the table above.